skooter500/dt508-gameprogramming-2015/README.md

  - Now add code to the ```draw``` method of the main sketch file to get it to create the new particles.

  This is a little one I made using stars that get created at the mouse position and move and rotate and get bigger and change colour.
 I didnt plan it this way, I got something working and just tinkered with it until I liked it and thats ok too.
-You can hear the Jazz Pigs playing in the background when I was coding this.
-Live jazz is great.
-They play every Wednesday in 4 Dane Lane.
-You should check them out.

 [![YouTube](http://img.youtube.com/vi/aBn7x2HS-2k/0.jpg)](https://www.youtube.com/watch?v=aBn7x2HS-2k)